hmslima/sambahsacompletegrammar/sambahsa.md

 **Tunkye eet circum nev saat ios aghyern, ed id prest nebule ios saison –** it was by this time about nine in the morning, and the first fog of the season

 **Gheskye ia ne eevevis iom pon quasi dwo munts –** it was nearly two months since she had seen him till yesterday

+The proclitic “proe” is often translated as “already”.

+**Kun id nam os Hyde buit swohrt, Ustad Utterson proe-akowsicit, bet kun is chohx id klor, is khiek etidwoie –** when Hyde's name was uttered, Mr. Utterson was already listening, but when he checked the bit of wood, he no longer doubted it

+**Mien kerd hat tem aghnuet quem ioschi proe-plangiem –** I came away with that upon my heart, that I could have wept too

+**… proeghi tetyohc pelu dwogimtias –** … a thing that had befallen many scores of times

 The enclitic affix -schi already was explained and the enclitic affix -smee will be explained soon.